KevinMusgrave/pytorch-adapt/README.md

 ```

 ### Wrap with your favorite PyTorch framework
-For additional functionality, adapters can be wrapped with a framework (currently just PyTorch Ignite.)
+For additional functionality, adapters can be wrapped with a framework (currently just PyTorch Ignite).
 ```python
 from pytorch_adapt.adapters import DANN from pytorch_adapt.containers import Models, Optimizers